-To honor fanout limits (see Setting Fanout Limits, on page 418) and reduce fanout, the software either replicates components or adds buffers.
-The tool uses buffering to reduce fanout on input ports, and uses replication to reduce fanout on nets driven by registers or combinational logic.
+To honor fanout limits (see Setting Fanout Limits, on page 415) and reduce fanout, the software either replicates components or adds buffers.
+The tool uses buffering to reduce fanout on input ports, and uses replication to reduce fanout on nets driven by registers or combinatorial logic.
 The software first tries replication, replicating the net driver and splitting the net into segments.
 This increases the number of register bits in the design.
 When replication is not possible, the software buffers the signals.
 Buffering is more expensive in terms of intrinsic delay and resource consumption.
 The following table summarizes the behavior.

-conjunction with the syn_maxfan attribute for Replicates When Creates Buffers When conjunction with the syn_maxfan attribute for Microsemi families.
-The syn_replicate attribute is only used to turn off the replication. syn_maxfan is set on a port/net that is driven by a port or I/O pad The net driver has a syn_keep or syn_preserve attribute syn_replicate is 1 syn_replicate is 0. port or I/O pad The net driver has a syn_keep or syn_preserve attribute Microsemi families.
-The syn_replicate attribute is only attribute The net driver is not a primitive gate or register , , , , , , , , , , , , , , , , , , , The net driver is not a primitive gate or register
+Replicates When Creates Buffers When syn_maxfan is set on a register output syn_replicate is 1 syn_replicate is 0.
+Note that the syn_replicate attribute must be used in conjunction with the syn_maxfan attribute for Microsemi families.
+The syn_replicate attribute is used only to turn off the replication. syn_maxfan is set on a port/net that is driven by a port or I/O pad.
+The net driver has a syn_keep or syn_preserve attribute.
+The net driver is not a primitive gate or register.